Languagecaster weekly football phrase: Pull the trigger

 Football clichés are expressions or sayings that are often associated with the emotional aspect of the game and they form an important part of the football discourse - all fans of the game know what 110%, sick as a parrot and over the moon mean.
 Check through the meaning of the following words and phrases on this page and then check your understanding in our football cliche quizzes.

-Each week the languagecaster team will explain a football phrase or cliche for learners of English who love the sport.
-This week we explain the phrase ‘spare your blushes’.
+Every week during the 2010-11 season, the languagecaster team explain a football phrase or cliché for learners of English who love the sport – this week we explain ‘to slam’

 A manager speaks: Continuing with our look at the world of football language, we post an interview from 2007 that we carried out with manager on what kind of clichés he uses and why

 Can we really translate the language of football?
 This article looks at recent improvements in translation software and wonders if it’s possible for the language of football to be translated?